-The purposes of this assembly are to promote communication and cooperation among all individuals who have a special interest in computers and the English language arts; to present programs and special projects on this subject; to promote an increase in the number of articles and publications devoted to it; to encourage the responsible development of computer software in the language arts; and to integrate the efforts of those with an interest in this subject.
+The purposes of this assembly is to promote communication and cooperation among all individuals who have a special interest in technology infusion into the English language arts and literacy instruction.
 Members receive a newsletter four times a year.

 Assembly on Literature and Culture of Appalachia (ALCA)